-Access the full Accessibility Compliance Report (VPAT 2.0 and WCAG 2.0) for Alma.
+You can access the full Accessibility Compliance Report (WCAG 2.1 by VPAT 2.4) for Alma.

-Alma provides many ways of using the keyboard for better navigation such as tabs and arrows.
+Alma provides many ways of using the keyboard for better navigation, such as tabs and arrows.
 In addition, Alma also supports various pre-defined shortcuts.
-Alma especially provides the ability to navigate between multiple tabs in all screens by using “Alt” + number.
-This sitewide feature makes it easier to jump from one tab to another.
+Alma specifically provides the ability to navigate between multiple tabs in all screens by pressing Alt + number.
+This site-wide feature makes it easy to jump from one tab to another.

-When navigating Alma using only a keyboard, please note that:
+When navigating Alma using only a keyboard, note that:

-- In some forms, the location field includes collapsed sections which expand automatically; the user can’t bypass this list and skip to the next collapsed section when using the keyboard.
+- In some forms, where the location field includes collapsed sections that expand automatically, the user cannot bypass this list and skip to the next collapsed section when using the keyboard.

-- In some screens, the Escape key doesn’t close the screen; the user must use the Cancel/Close control.
+- On some pages, the Esc key does not close the screen; the user must use the Cancel/Close option.

-- In date fields, the date picker can’t be accessed using a keyboard.
-We recommended that you enter the date as text.
+- In date fields, the date picker cannot be accessed using a keyboard.
+We recommend that the user enters the date as text.

 For more information about how to make the most of Alma, see our help documentation: The Alma User Interface

-The accessibility of Alma is a continual effort at ProQuest.
-Accessibility standards are built into our design, and style guides and included as part of requirements in our software development and quality assurance pipeline.
+Accessibility standards are taken into consideration from the earliest phases of feature development.
+They are built into our design, style guides, and are included as part of the requirements in our software development and quality assurance pipeline.

-Alma code is checked for accessibility using a range of automated and manual checks including but not limited to:
+Ex Libris’s range of automated and manual checks include, but are not limited to, the following: